MENU

 Student housing

-Currently, Burnaby is the third-most expensive Canadian city to rent in.
-Relative to the local market, SFU provided affordable housing to students with undergraduate housing having an average cost of $857.80/month for academic year 2022, while a bachelor suite rental unit in North Burnaby had an average cost of $1,091/month in October 2022.
+Burnaby is currently the second most expensive Canadian city to rent in.
+Comparative to the local market, SFU provided affordable housing to students with undergraduate housing at an average cost of $880/month for the 2023 academic year, while a bachelor suite in North Burnaby had an average cost of $1,108/month in October 2023.
+SFU students have access to many awards and bursaries which can be used for tuition and housing costs.

 Staff and faculty housing

-Staff and faculty at SFU can take advantage of affordable housing in the Verdant complex which is exclusively for SFU staff and faculty at a valued price of 20% less than market value.
+Staff and faculty at SFU can take advantage of affordable housing in the Verdant complex which is exclusively for SFU staff and faculty at a valued price of 20 per cent less than market value.

 Research, Teaching and Learning